PedestrianDynamics/PedestrianDynamics.github.io/content/models/social_force_model/index.md

                                       \text{ else } 0
                                   \end{cases}$

+{{< figure src="Pushing_Obstacle_Force.png" caption="Direction of repulsive forces acting on an agent" width="650">}}

+the repulsive force originating from a wall segment acts from the point on the wall segment that is closest to the agent.
+This point is marked in magenta in the illustration above.

+{{< figure src="Sliding_Obstacle_Force.png" caption="Direction of the pushing and frictional forces acting on agents colliding with a wall"  width="800">}}

+If the minimal distance to a wallsegment is smaller than the radius of an agent an additional frictional force occurs.
+This frictional force acts orthogonally to the repulsive force in the direction of the speed difference of the two agents.

 ## Calculating new velocity and new position from forces
 With the definition of the forces affecting an individual, it is possible to calculate its new speed and position.